simonebraga/software_engineering_project_2020/RASD/RASD.md

 ## Scope
 <!--here we include an analysis of the world and of the shared phenomena-->

 SafeStreets must interface with different types of users and information sources.
 In this context, it is very important to identify the placement of SafeStreets and its services with the entities of the scenario.
-To do so, we will refer to the following diagram.
+To do so, we will refer to the following picture.
 Afterward, every link between SafeStreets and the entities will be deeply analyzed to exhaustively describe the shared phenomena of the scenario.

 <br>
 <div style="text-align:center"><img src="resources/relationship_diagram.svg"/></div>